Both aldehyde and ketone contain

-Aldehyde are oxidized to carboxylic acids by both strong and mold oxidizing agents.
+Aldehyde are oxidized to carboxylic acids by both strong and mild oxidizing agents.

 Aldehyde are oxidized to alcohols by strong oxidizing agents and their colour changes will notify strong oxidizing agents are being reduced.

-Tollens reagent is prepared by dissolving AgOH white precipitate in ammonia solution.
+Tollen's reagent is prepared by dissolving silver hydroxide, the white precipitate in ammonia solution.

-When aldehyde is oxidized to carboxylic acid, Ag+ is reduced to Ag which is deposited in the bottom of the test tube.
-Deposited Ag is shown as a silver mirror.
+When aldehyde is oxidized to carboxylic acid, Ag+ ion is reduced to Ag which is deposited in the bottom of the test tube.
+Deposited silver is shown as a silver mirror.